The Unruly Hare: Plot

 Bugs lights a match, making him see a forest fire through his surveying telescope, causing Elmer to panic.
 Bugs then, dressed up as a fireman, goes up a turntable ladder, slides down a fireman's pole, and deliberately squirts water from a seltzer bottle into his mouth, causing him to blow up into a bowling pin.
-Bugs laughs, telling the audience, "What a dope!
+Bugs laughs, telling the audience, "What a maroon!
+What a dope!
 Imagine!
 Asking for it!"
 Elmer suddenly appears behind him, all soaked and wet, and Bugs deliberately flicks his nose, then bends the barrels of his gun so that they each shoot the bullet behind him.
 Elmer shoots, and his bullets hit each of the two targets Bugs is holding.
 Bugs congratulates him for winning ("You win, Doc!"), then puts six cigars in his mouth, then runs away before they explode.
 Elmer chases Bugs, on the warpath against him, as the cigars and the blackface disintegrate.

 Bugs jumps into his tree stump.
 Elmer shoots down the tree stump.
 Bugs, unscathed, pops up out of a hole, walks up to him, and asks him, "Eh, what's up, Doc?", to which Elmer replies, "I just put a cwazy wabbit out of his misewy."
 Bugs tells the audience, "It's murder, he says!
 How gruesome."
 As he peeks down the tree stump with Elmer, he whispers, "Don't look now, Doc, but you missed me."
 Elmer realizes his mistake, becomes enraged, literally turning red, and Bugs honks his nose, and runs back to the hole, and shouts "Geronimo!" before jumping down the hole.
 Bugs sticks a dummy head of himself up out of the hole to see if Elmer is still there.
 The dummy head gets bonked, literally shaking Bugs.
 Elmer celebrates, thinking he finally got him, and gets back to work.
 However, this time, Bugs appears on his surveying telescope.
 Elmer gets riled, saying, "Thewe's something scwewy awound hewe!", to which Bugs replies, "Eh, could be you, Doc."